 As you might’ve guessed, you can drink as much Oishi tea here as you want.
-Some of them are quite sweet though and I added water to mine.
+Some of the tea flavours are quite sweet though and I added water to mine.
 And how about unlimited scoops of ice-cream.
 Yey for that!
 Flavours such as chocolate and green tea were yummy but if you now want lighten up, you could also choose sorbet or just eat fruits for dessert.
-Coming from Finland, the land of coffee drinkers, I was only missing a good cuppa after the meal.
+Coming from Finland, the land of coffee drinkers, I was only missing a good mocca after the meal.

 The Overall Experience of This Bangkok Sushi Restaurant

-if you are in the Siam area (or Siam Center), in Bangkok (sushi cravings in your head), Shabushi by Oishi is not a bad choice.
+If you are in the Siam area (or Siam Center Mall), in Bangkok (sushi cravings in your head), Shabushi by Oishi is not a bad choice.
 For the price, 419 baht (11 euros or 13 USD), I think it’s quite a good deal.
 You can stay only for 90 minutes but for me, that’s not a deal breaker.
-No alcohol by the way.
+There is no alcohol on sale, by the way.
 Might be useful information for someone.
 I think I stayed for only about 30 minutes.
 I was by myself though, so mainly taking pics and updating my Instagram profile, hehe.